 Stereotactic radiosurgery is a highly targeted cancer treatment that has been in practice for more than 20 years.
-Despite its name, it is not a surgical procedure, but rather a unique approach to radiation therapy.
-Carefully shaped radioactive beams are used to destroy cancerous cells with great precision; using advanced technologies, radiation oncologists can pinpoint the radiation delivery field to within two millimeters of an intended target.
-Because of its exceptional accuracy, this treatment is often ideal for addressing tumors in hard-to-reach or delicate locations, such as the brain or spinal cord, where traditional surgery may not be an option.
+Despite its name, it does not require an invasive surgical procedure, but rather a unique, targeted approach to deliver precise high-dose radiation therapy.
+Carefully shaped radiation beams are used to destroy cancerous cells with great precision; using advanced technologies, neurosurgeons and radiation oncologists, working together, can pinpoint the radiation delivery field to within two millimeters of an intended target.
+Because of its exceptional accuracy, this treatment is often ideal for addressing tumors in hard-to-reach or delicate locations where traditional surgery may not be an option.

-Compared to conventional forms of radiation therapy, stereotactic radiosurgery allows radiation oncologists to:
+Compared to conventional forms of radiation therapy, stereotactic radiosurgery allows radiation oncologists, together with neurosurgeons, to:

 - Minimize radiation exposure to healthy tissues surrounding an abnormal growth

-Collectively, these three advantages often lead to positive survival outcomes, as well as fewer side effects and a higher quality of life.
-And, in situations where the tumors are located near sensitive brain or spinal cord tissues, radiosurgery may pose a lower risk of complications than traditional operations.
+Collectively, these three advantages often lead to exceptional control of tumors, as well as fewer side effects and a higher quality of life.
+And, in situations where the tumors are located near the sensitive brain or spinal cord tissues, radiosurgery may pose a lower risk of complications than traditional operations.

-At Moffitt Cancer Center, our radiation oncologists evaluate each patient’s unique diagnosis to determine the most beneficial treatment options.
-When a patient’s treatment plan includes stereotactic radiosurgery, the treatment is planned, prepared and provided by a collaborative team of radiation oncologists, radiation therapists, medical physicists, dosimetrists and supportive care providers.
-This team has great expertise in treating many different types of cancer, including hard-to-access tumors of the brain and spinal cord.
+At Moffitt Cancer Center, our radiation oncologists, neurooncologists, and neurosurgeons evaluate each patient’s unique diagnosis to determine the most beneficial treatment options.
+When a patient’s treatment plan includes stereotactic radiosurgery, the treatment is planned, prepared, and provided by a collaborative team of radiation oncologists, neurosurgeons, radiation therapists, medical physicists, dosimetrists, and supportive care providers.
+This team has great expertise in treating many different types of benign or malignant tumors, including hard-to-access tumors of the brain and spinal cord.

 Anyone who is considering stereotactic radiosurgery or a similar treatment option does not need a physician referral to consult with the experts at Moffitt.
 To schedule an appointment, call 1-888-663-3488 or submit a new patient registration form online.
 We welcome patients with all types of cancer and will develop an individualized treatment plan based on the specifics of a diagnosis.